-Better pricing, revenue & product strategy
+Better pricing & product strategy

 What is pricing & product strategy?